The former Prince Andrew went from helicopter pilot to trade envoy to royal pariah

 LONDON (AP) — He was reportedly his mother Queen Elizabeth II’s favorite, but the former Prince Andrew has long been a headache for Britain's royal family.

 Andrew Mountbatten-Windsor was arrested Thursday, his 66th birthday, on suspicion of misconduct in public office in an inquiry stemming from his relationship with Jeffrey Epstein.
-He is the first senior British royal in modern history to be detained by police.
+He is the first senior British royal to be arrested since King Charles I, almost 400 years ago.

-He was born a prince in 1960, the second child of the queen and her husband Prince Philip.
+Born a prince in 1960, Andrew is the third child and second son of the queen and her husband Prince Philip.
 His elder brother Charles was destined for the throne.
 Andrew took a tried-and-tested route for younger royal sons: military service.

 The current police investigation stems from that period.
 It follows documents in recently released Epstein files that suggest Andrew passed on official government documents to the late financier when he was a trade envoy.
 The former prince has not been charged with a crime.
 He has long denied any wrongdoing over his Epstein links.

-Note: This story was first published on Feb.
-19, 2026.
-It was updated on Feb.
-25, 2026 to correct that the then-prince sold his house near Windsor Castle for 15 million pounds, which was 3 million pounds more than the original asking price — not for an amount 20% over the 15 million pound asking price.